naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/01_docker_tutorial.md

 Any permanent modifications you want to make to the container must be done in the Dockerfile, the image must be rebuilt, and the container rerun.
 Running the containers is often very useful for debugging your Dockerfile.

-If you do not specify what command should be run on startup with `docker run`, then the default command will run.
+If you do not specify what command should be run on startup with `docker run`, then a default command will run (which is specified in the base image you used).
 The default command can be specified via the `CMD` command in the Dockerfile.
 For example, if we added
 ```Dockerfile